 One classical application of the shallot involves dicing the vegetable and making shallot-infused vinegar to serve with raw oysters.
 The ingredient is also a key component in beurre blanc, Bordelaise, and Périgueux sauces.
 This ingredient also goes well with eggs and meat; shallots find an easy home in quiches, soups, savory pies, and on top of a steak.

 Unlike onions, shallots don't typically cause eyes to tear up when cut, and they can be used in many dishes where you want to add a layer of flavor that's not too pungent.
 This is one reason substituting onion for shallot should be taken lightly, and it's best not to if more than 1/2 cup is needed.
 In small amounts, the two ingredients can be used interchangeably.

 What Do Shallots Taste Like?

 Shallots have an onion-like flavor, though they're sweeter and more mellow than the sharper onion.
 Raw, the taste leans more toward a red onion, spicy and astringent with a bit of juiciness to it.
 Once cooked, the sugars come out and it softens that bite.

 Shallots are rarely the star of meal.
 They are background players that round out flavors.
 You can use them anywhere you'd like a more mellow, less pronounced onion flavor, so they work well in sauces, soups, and, when pickled or fried, an ingredient worth savoring on their own.
-You can also use them in a compound butter to then use on other dishes such as steak or with a roasted chicken, for extra flavor.
+You can also use them in a compound butter to then use on other dishes such as cast-iron steak, for extra flavor.

 Where to Buy Shallots